 Like many of the other opera houses in Germany, the Coburg State Theater was originally founded as a court theater.
-Coburg in earlier times was the Residence of the Dukes of Sachsen-Coburg, a princely family that was famous in the nineteenth century particularly for the fact that one of its members, Prince Albert of Saxe-Coburg and Gotha, was the husband of Queen Victoria of the U.K.
+Coburg in earlier times was the Residence of the Dukes of Sachsen-Coburg, a princely family that was famous in the nineteenth century particularly because one of its members, Prince Leopold, became the first King of Belgium, and his nephew, Prince Albert, was the husband of Queen Victoria of the U.K.

 The current opera house was built starting in 1838 as the ducal court theater.
 After the dissolution of the duchy in 1918, the theater was taken over by the city of Coburg and the state of Bavaria, which have been supporting it ever since.

 The main auditorium seats 550 spectators on four levels, with an imposing section in the middle of the first balcony that was originally intended for the reigning duke and his family and guests.
 Now of course anyone can sit there, and it isn’t even terribly expensive, just 39 Euros for an average opera performance.
 And if that is too much, you can get in for as little as 15 Euros if you don’t mind sitting off to the side in the second or third balcony.